 After a night of heavy drinking, they quarreled when the woman thought he was flirting with a waitress.
 As a result, the woman decided to take a taxi home, but he refused to let her take the taxi and instead insisted of driving her home, Farnbaugh said.
 He said he put her into the back seat of the car because she was drunk.

 Farnbaugh said that after stopping at a convenience store to buy cigarettes, he decided to drive to his brother’s house and on the way, they apologized to each other.
-After the apologies, they pulled over to have oral sex in the back seat and when she bit him and he reacted.
+After the apologies, they pulled over to have oral sex in the back seat and when she bit him, he reacted.
 “I didn’t mean to hurt her,” Farnbaugh told the jury.
 “I just wanted her off me.”

 On August 13, 2004, the jury acquitted Farnbaugh.
-He later pleaded guilty to the robbery charge and was sentenced to five years in prison.
+He later pled guilty to the robbery charge and was sentenced to five years in prison.
 He also sued the attorney at his first trial and settled the lawsuit for $50,000.

 – Maurice Possley